Best Internet Options for Truckers

 Plus hardware, shipping & handling fees, and tax.
 Fully refundable.
 Depending on location, some orders may take 6 months or more to fulfill.
 Data as of 11/28/23.

-The plan you pick and the accompanying equipment fee you’ll pay will depend on your needs.
-Starlink Roam’s standard portable satellite ($599.00) can’t be used while actively moving.
-It has to be set up and put away every time you stop.
-The flat high-performance satellite ($2,500.00), however, can be installed onto your vehicle so you can use it in motion.
+Starlink Mobile's standard portable satellite ($349.00) can be used while actively moving.
+However, the flat high-performance satellite ($2,500.00) can be installed onto your vehicle so you can use it in motion.

-If your desire for satellite internet in your truck stems from the fact that you own and operate an entire fleet of private emergency response vehicles, then we recommend you sign up for one of the Mobile Priority plans.
+Suppose your desire for satellite internet in your truck stems from the fact that you own and operate an entire fleet of private emergency response vehicles.
+In that case, we recommend you sign up for one of the Mobile Priority plans.

 If it’s just you and your long-haul truck, and you don’t mind that you’ll have to stop your vehicle and set it up every time you need to browse the web, we suggest Starlink’s Mobile Regional plan.